turingschool/curriculum/source/projects/headcount/iteration_1.markdown

 district = dr.find_by_name("ACADEMY 20")
 ```

-And when a `DistrictRepository` is created in this way then it *automatically* creates the `EnrollmentRepository` as described above and allows us to access the enrollment data for a district like this:
+And when a `DistrictRepository` is created in this way then it *automatically* creates the `EnrollmentRepository` as described previously and allows us to access the enrollment data for a district like this:

 ```ruby
 district.enrollment.kindergarten_participation_in_year(2010) # => 0.391